dictybase-docker/dagger-of-dcr/README.md

 - `ExportKubectl`: Exports the kubeconfig file for the specified Kops cluster to a specified output path.

 ### PulumiOps Module
-- `DeployBackend`: Deploys a backend application using Pulumi configurations and specified parameters.
+- `DeployApp`: Deploys a backend application using Pulumi configurations and specified parameters.

 ## Usage